Armenian Revolutionary Federation: Exile

+During World War II, some ARF members, specifically those living in areas under German occupation, collaborated with Nazi Germany.
+However, this was not the position of the entire party, and the party bureau in Cairo declared its loyalty to the Allies.
+The Armenian Legion, composed largely of former Soviet Red Army POWs, was led by Drastamat Kanayan.
+It participated in the occupation of the Crimean Peninsula and the North Caucasus. but was later based in the Netherlands and France a result of Adolf Hitler's distrust of their loyalty.
+In 1942, the Nazi government recognized the Armenian National Council (Armenisches Nationales Gremium), a collaborationist body directed against the Soviet Union whose vice-president was ARF member Abraham Gyulkhandanyan and whose members included ARF member Vahan Papazian and former ARF member Garegin Nzhdeh.
+The main motivation for this collaboration was likely a desire to protect Armenians living in the German-occupied areas and to protect Armenia from a potential Turkish invasion in the event of a German victory over the Soviet Union.

-During the 1950s, tensions arose between the ARF and Armenian SSR.
+During the 1950s, tensions arose between the ARF and the Armenian SSR.
 The death of Catholicos Garegin of the Holy See of Cilicia prompted a struggle for succession.
 The National Ecclesiastic Assembly, which was largely influenced by the ARF, elected Zareh of Aleppo.
 This decision was rejected by the Echmiadzin-based Catholicos of All Armenians, the anti-ARF coalition, and Soviet Armenian authorities.
 Zareh extended his administrative authority over a large part of the Armenian diaspora, furthering the rift that had already been created by his election.
 This event split the large Armenian community of Lebanon, creating sporadic clashes between the supporters of Zareh and those who opposed his election.

 Religious conflict was part of a greater conflict that raged between the two "camps" of the Armenian diaspora.
 The ARF still resented the fact that they were ousted from Armenia after the Red Army took control, and the ARF leaders supported the creation of a "Free, Independent, and United Armenia", free from both Soviet and Turkish hegemony.
 The Social Democrat Hunchakian Party and Ramgavar Party, the main rivals of the ARF, supported the newly established Soviet rule in Armenia.